Deciding Which Candidate to Recruit: A Simple Guide to Making the Final Choice

 The Delphi Technique is a powerful tool for making group decisions about complex issues, such as those faced by recruiters.
 Here’s how to do it:

 • Ask members of the Interview Team to reveal at the same time their scores on a competency.
-Sometimes the scores are similar (e.g. between 3 and 5) in which case the group is broadly in agreement.
+Hopefully the scores will be within 2 points on the scale (eg. between 3 and 5) in which case the group is broadly in agreement about that competency.

-• If the scores differ by more than two steps on the scale (e.g. 3 to 8) invite those who’ve given the low and high scores to share their reasons.
+• If the scores differ by more than two points on the scale (eg. 3 to 8) invite those who’ve given the low and high scores to share their reasons.
 Encourage people to be as open as possible.
 If you think the group is about to make a mis-hire you need to say so!

 • Now get everyone to score again.

-Differences in scores should narrow down as you go through this process.
+Although it might sound long-winded, once you start the scores quickly narrow to a generally accepted range.
 The technique helps give voice to all members’ views while allowing them to modify their positions through discussion with others.
 It reduces bias, social pressure and the influence of senior people and dominant personalities.

 Step 4: Discuss Patterns